The NSDAR Mission is Historic Preservation, Education, and Patriotism

 Adopt-A-Precinct

 John Bartram Chapter, NSDAR, Daughters’ worked at the polls during the elections filling many essential roles.
+The DAR is a non-political service organization.

 If interested in joining the DAR, contact BartramDAR@gmail.com or click contact us.